 Notice how ‘inventory’ is just a name, not a path.
 This is because it actually represents multiple paths.
 To accomplish this, the actual paths are specified by properties in the [TargetConfigFormat] section.

-Each property in this section has a specific property name recognized by the app and a property value of a config file path.
+Each property in this section has a special property name and a property value of a config file path.
 This path should contain one or more numbered tags in the format <1>, <2>, etc for where to insert the names passed in from the above FunctionName: Param1, Param2, ... to create the full path.
 So for the above Inventory hotspot example, you might use:

 [TargetConfigFormat]